 If you can only make it to Viñales for a day trip from Havana, you’ll still absolutely love your experience, but if you can add at least two or three days in Viñales to your Cuba itinerary, you’ll be even more impressed with what you find.
 These are the very best things to do in Viñales!

 If Viñales is best known for its gorgeous scenery, its second most famous attribute is as one of the best spots for growing tobacco in the entire country.
-This is the spot where the world-famous Cuban cigars get their start, and excursions to tobacco plantations are among the most popular things to do in Viñales.
+This is the spot where the world-famous Cuban cigars get their start, and excursions to locally-owned tobacco farms are among the most popular things to do in Viñales, Cuba.

 Visit a local farm and meet with farmers who’ve been working there for generations and are masters in the process.
 You’ll learn all about the cultivation of tobacco (and how the Cuban government tightly controls the crop) while you see where tobacco is hung and dried after harvesting and how cigars are made.
 Plus, purchase the freshest cigars directly from the source.